Cindy McCain endorses Biden for president in rebuke of Trump

-PHOENIX (AP) — Cindy McCain endorsed Democrat Joe Biden for president Tuesday in a rebuke of President Donald Trump by the widow of the GOP’s 2008 nominee.
+PHOENIX (AP) — Democrat Joe Biden said Tuesday that Cindy McCain plans to endorse him for president, a stunning rebuke of President Donald Trump by the widow of the GOP’s 2008 nominee.

 Trump has had a fraught relationship with members of John McCain’s family since he disparaged the Arizona senator during his 2016 campaign.
-But the McCains have until now stopped short of endorsing Trump’s rivals.
+But the McCains have stopped short of endorsing Trump’s rivals.

-Cindy McCain cited the decadeslong friendship between her family and Biden’s and their bond as the parents of children serving in the military.

-“He supports the troops and knows what it means for someone who has served,” McCain said in a phone interview.
-“Not only to love someone who has served, but understands what it means to send a child into combat.
-We’ve been great friends for many years, but we have a common thread in that we are Blue Star families.”

 Biden told donors on Tuesday evening that McCain’s endorsement was coming “because of what (Trump) talks about how my son and John and others who are heroes, who served their country.
 You know, he said they’re ‘losers, suckers.’”